 |Junkers Ju 87 Stukas in action, 19 August 1940.|

 There are some missions that produce results.
 Junkers Ju 88s hit Pembroke Dock in South Wales, setting 8 oil tanks at Llanreath ablaze.
 A portion of this attack hits RAF Bilbury, damaging a couple of Spitfires.
-Otherwise, there are just lone raiders on fields such as Worthy Down, Harwell, Cottishall, Honington and Shrivenham.
+Otherwise, there are just lone raiders on fields such as Worthy Down, Harwell, Coltishall, Honington and Shrivenham.
 These raids do kill people on the ground and destroy some aircraft on the ground (three Wellingtons at Harwell), but they are more nuisance attacks than strategic efforts.

 During the night, the specially equipped Luftwaffe Heinkel He 111s of KGr 100 (a special group of 26 Heinkels, 12 typically operational) based at Meucon near Vannes in Brittany attacks the Bristol area and the aircraft factory at Filton.
 This attack does produce some effective destruction of the large plant.
 The planes are helped with their navigation by the X-Verfahren radio beams, an advancement on the Knickebein system under development since 1936.
 At this point, the British are not yet even aware of this particular system (though they know all about the less sophisticated Knickebein system).

 RAF Bomber Command continues its raids on airfields throughout northwestern Europe.
 It also hits Kiel and continues reaching further into Germany proper, bombing the Zschornewitz electrical plant outside Leipzig.
-There is another lengthy (almost three hours) false air raid alert in Berlin, only about the fifth of the war.
+There is another lengthy (almost three hours) false air raid alert in Berlin, for only about the fifth time of the war.
 The alert is probably due to the relative nearness of the Leipzig attack and the uncertainty of where it is actually headed.
 Both sides, it should be pointed out, are still attempting (sometimes unsuccessfully) to limit their attacks to military targets of one form or another.
-However, mistakes do happen....
+However, mistakes do happen...

 The Luftwaffe damages British freighter Waldinge off of Milford Haven.

-Overall, the day's losses are usually given as 5-10 for the Luftwaffe and 2-5 for the RAF, but as usual these figures don't include planes destroyed on the ground (by both sides).
+Overall, the day's losses are usually given as 5-10 for the Luftwaffe and 2-5 for the RAF, but as usual, these figures don't include planes destroyed on the ground (by both sides).
 Overall, the day is pretty much a wash, with both sides taking the usual infrastructure damage.

-|A Heinkel He 111 of Kampfgruppe 100 based at a private, top secret airfield surrounded by woodlands near Vannes, France, autumn 1940.
+|A Heinkel He 111 of Kampfgruppe 100 based at a private, top-secret airfield surrounded by woodlands near Vannes, France, autumn 1940.
 These medium bombers are equipped to use special equipment for navigational purposes.|

 He officially suspends operations by Junkers Ju 87 Stukas in StG Staffeln in the interior of Great Britain.
 He keeps two Staffeln along the Kanalfront for "special situations" and withdraws the rest.
 The Stukas have produced good bombing results, but the losses are becoming insufferable: 57 lost since 8 August alone.
 Every bomber in the Luftwaffe is supposed to have dive-bombing capabilities, but the Stukas are the best that the Germans have for pinpoint attacks that are essential for taking out targets such as radar stations.
 Since Goering doesn't think the radar stations are worthwhile targets, they aren't really needed until the actual invasion anyway.
 Wolfram von Richthofen takes his VIII Fliegerkorps back to the Pas de Calais.

 The limitations of the twin-engine Bf 110 Zerstörers also are addressed.
-The Bf 110s are beloved by Goering and the high command of the OKL, and in fact they are quite capable planes.
+The Bf 110s are beloved by Goering and the high command of the OKL, and in fact, they are quite capable planes.
 However, the Battle of Britain is proving that planes with rear gunners such as the Stukas and the Bf 110s are no match for top single-seat fighters like the Spitfire and Hurricane.
 Goering ordains that Bf 109s escort the Bf 110s.
-He also orders that escorts in general fly as close escorts, "tied" to the bombers rather than engaging in free-wheeling "freie jagds" favored by the fighter pilots.
+He also orders that escorts in general fly as close escorts, "tied" to the bombers rather than engaging in free-wheeling "Freie Jagds" favored by the fighter pilots.
 To encourage the fighter pilots to accept this change, Goering orders that they should become friends with the bomber crews and always escort the same bombers.